-- Roundhouse Park is a large open space where you will find the Toronto Railway Museum and the Steam Whistle Brewery.
-It is also across the street from the CN Tower, the Toronto Convention Center and Ripley’s Aquarium of Canada.
+- Roundhouse Park is a large open space where you will find the Toronto Railway Museum, as well as the Steam Whistle Brewery.
+It is also across the street from the CN Tower, the Toronto Convention Center, and Ripley’s Aquarium of Canada.

 - Bobby Rosenfeld Park

 - A space in front of the CN Tower, next to Rogers Center, is called Bobbie Rosenfeld Park.
 Its focal point is a large cascading fountain.
 It honors the Canadian athlete who won gold in the 400-meter relay at the 1928 Summer Olympics in Amsterdam.

 - Bobby was born in Russia in 1904, but her parents immigrated to Canada shortly after she was born.